VascoLopo/VascoLopo/README.md

 🎓 Recent Graduate in Political Economy and Data Management and Analysis 🔬 Working on personal projects combining data science, AI, and technology 🤖 Experience in Natural Language Processing (NLP)
-👁️ Interested in Computer Vision and its potential to transform industries
+👁️ Interested in Computer Vision and its potential to transform sports industries

 🌟 Skills & Interests
 Programming Languages: Python, R, SQL